jeremyyeo/the-hitchhikers-guide-to-dbt/manually-persisting-docs/README.md

 Then after the model is built - we have our post-hook - retrieve the values from that temporary table - and execute the right `alter ... comment` / `comment on ...` DDL.

+The reason for creating temporary tables to store this data is that dbt cannot generally pass arbitrary data around the place - for example retriving some data in a pre-hook that we then want to use in a post-hook.

 Let's see that in action:

 ```sh